 Why do I want a budget?
 Consumer.gov says making a budget can help you determine where you should be spending money and in turn, show you where you should limit your spending and what you can afford to spend more money on.

 There are many ways you can maintain a budget — with a spreadsheet, paper and pen, or through a budgeting app.

 Whether you’re new to managing your own finances, never learned how to budget, or are tired of living paycheck to paycheck, this post is for you.
-In our Budgeting 101 guide, we’ll go over budgeting basics, show you how to create a budget, teach you how to avoid common budget-related mishaps, and ultimately, give you the tools to create a budget that’s efficient and functional for your lifestyle.
+In our Budgeting 101 guide, we’ll go over budgeting basics, show you how to create a budget, teach you how to avoid common budget-related mishaps, and ultimately, give you a budget calculator and the tools to create a budget that’s efficient and functional for your lifestyle.